pasqal-io/qoolqit/docs/contents/graphs.md

 print(graph.all_node_pairs)
 ```

-In QoolQit a set of attribute that takes center stage when dealing with graphs are the **node coordinates**.
+In QoolQit a set of attributes that takes center stage when dealing with graphs are the **node coordinates**.
 These are essential for the Rydberg-Ising model as they directly translate to qubit positions that define the interaction term in the Hamiltonian.
 This behaviour has a close connection with the study of unit-disk graphs, where node coordinates are also essential.
 The coordinates can be set directly in the respective property:

 ```python exec="on" source="material-block" result="json" session="graphs"
 # The list must have the same length as the number of nodes: